 CTC currently provides the County with ongoing engineering support for various last-mile engineering projects and provides construction oversight and QA/QC work for the county.

 Arlington County, VA

 CTC is designing and managing the construction of ConnectArlington, the last-mile fiber network that will connect approximately 80 of the County’s government buildings, schools, and public safety facilities.
-Our staff are overseeing every aspect of the project, from network mapping to construction supervision and acceptance.
+CTC provides start-to-finish engineering for last mile sites, including site surveying, CAD design, CAD review, and Professional Engineer certification.
+Our staff is overseeing every aspect of the project, from network mapping to construction supervision and acceptance.